realworldocaml/book/book/gadts/README.md

 ### Capturing the unknown

-Code that that works with unknown types is routine in OCaml, and comes up in the simplest of examples:
+Code that works with unknown types is routine in OCaml, and comes up in the simplest of examples:

 ```ocaml env=main
 # let tuple x y = (x,y);;